Fast solution of fully implicit Runge-Kutta and discontinuous Galerkin in time for numerical PDEs, Part II: nonlinearities and DAEs: Introduction

-Moving forward, we let $\mathcal{L}$ refer to a general, spatially linearized operator when the stage index is not relevant.

 The difficulty in fully implicit Runge-Kutta methods (which we will denote IRK) lies in solving the $Ns\times Ns$ block linear system in \eqref{eq:k0}.
 This paper focuses on the parallel simulation of numerical PDEs, where $N$ is typically very large and $\mathcal{L}$ is highly ill-conditioned.
 In such cases, direct solution techniques to solve \eqref{eq:k0} are not a viable option, and fast, parallel iterative methods must be used.
 However, IRK methods are rarely employed in practice due to the difficulties of solving \eqref{eq:k0}.
 Even for relatively simple parabolic PDEs where $-\mathcal{L}$ is symmetric positive definite (SPD), \eqref{eq:k0} is a large nonsymmetric matrix with significant block coupling.
-For nonsymmetric matrices $\mathcal{L}$ that already have inter-variable coupling resulting from a system of PDEs, traditional iterative methods are even less likely to yield acceptable performance when solving \eqref{eq:k0}.
+For nonsymmetric matrices $\mathcal{L}$ that already have inter-variable coupling that arise in systems of PDEs, traditional iterative methods are even less likely to yield acceptable performance in solving \eqref{eq:k0}.